diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```
 This code will run fine as is, but it will be inefficient.
 This is because the join() operation, called each time processNewLogs() is invoked, does not know anything about how the keys are partitioned in the datasets. `By default, this operation will hash all the keys of both datasets, sending elements with the same key hash across the network to the same machine, and then join together the elements with the same key on that machine` (see Figure 4-4).
 Because we expect the userData table to be much larger than the small log of events seen every five minutes, this wastes a lot of work: the userData table is hashed and shuffled across the network on every call, even though it doesn’t change.

-`Fixing this is simple: just use the partitionBy() transformation on userData to hashpartition it at the start of the program`.
+`Fixing this is simple: just use the partitionBy() transformation on userData to hash-partition it at the start of the program`.
 We do this by passing a `spark.HashPartitioner` object to partitionBy, as shown in Example 4-23.
 **Example 4-23.
 Scala custom partitioner**
 ```scala
 val sc = new SparkContext(…)